(post contains affiliate links: see disclosure)

-The above picture is a common site around are home from late May till late July.
+Stacks of boxes ready to be mailed is a common site around are home from late May till late July.
 After I have sold what I can of the homeschooling curriculum we no longer need at second hand curriculum sales and I start listing what is left on eBay.

 I know there are a lot of homeschoolers out there that buy their curriculum long before then, but I still get a lot sales on eBay from the wait until the last minute crowd.
 Recently I have listed my books as late as the week before Labor day and still had great returns on my time spent.

 eBay of course sells way more than just homeschooling curriculum and in the past I have sold every thing from toys, kitchen items and books.